manuelbieh/react-book/basics/excursus-es2015+.md

 };
 ```

 Yep, since **ES2015** both of these methods of defining an object will lead to the same result.
-Of course, shorthand property syntax can be mixed with the previous syntax all the same:
+Of course, shorthand property syntax can be mixed with standard property syntax:

 ```
 const name = 'Manuel';